Vicious-Development/ViciousLib/README.md

 ====================

 # Information
-Originally a server plugin library I created for a variety of applications, now a public library.
-Play on frozensoul.

 Provides:
 command - Provides a system similar to SpongeForge's command system but for more generic purposes.
 This system assumes there is some sort of User and Channel types in your project, however what is a user and and channel is up to you.
 How to implement: